Kairos Palestine: Kairos USA

 Two years after the release of the Kairos Palestine document, a group called Kairos USA released an “official response” to the document called “Call to Action: U.S. Response to the Kairos Palestine Document: A word of confession and faith from the churches in the United States.”
 KairosUSA — The Moment of Grace and Opportunity The document argues against American aid to Israel.

 Describing the original Palestinian Kairos document as “a heartfelt, sober, prayerful, urgent cry for help to end the U.S.-backed Israeli occupation,” the Kairos USA “response” began “with a confession of sin to Palestinians in the State of Israel, the West Bank, Gaza, East Jerusalem, the diaspora and in refugee camps in Gaza, the West Bank, Lebanon, Jordan and Syria.”
 The authors of the “response” said that “As U.S. Christians we bear responsibility for failing to say 'Enough!' when our nation's ally, the State of Israel, violates international law.”
-Saying that “the 'peace process' has continued to be no more than a means for the ongoing colonization of the West Bank and East Jerusalem, the imprisonment of Gaza and the continuation of the structures of oppression,” the authors expressed remorse for the history of Christian anti-Semitism and pledged to “work and even suffer for peace, filled with a heart of love for both Israelis and Palestinians.”
+Saying that “the 'peace process' has continued to be no more than a means for the ongoing colonization of the West Bank and East Jerusalem, the imprisonment of Gaza and the continuation of the structures of oppression,” the authors also acknowledged with “deep remorse” the role of Christians in “the historic persecution of the Jewish people,” which “betrayed the teaching and example of the one we claim to follow.”
+The organization promised to act with greater “faithfulness, compassion and justice” in the future and pledges to “work and even suffer for peace, filled with a heart of love for both Israelis and Palestinians.”
 They then proceeded to describe Israel as “pursuing a course that is fruitless and corrupting, both morally and politically.”
 Citing the gospels of Matthew and Luke, the authors call for BDS and nonviolent direct action against Israel.

 Kairos USA directly links its own document to the 1985 anti-apartheid document "Challenge to the Church", issued by Christians in South Africa.

 The organization lists its objects as follows: